zen-fs/core/documentation/architecture.md

 _Main article: [Virtual File System (VFS)](./vfs.md)_

 The Virtual File System (VFS) is responsible for emulating the `node:fs` API, path resolution, and mounting different storage backends.
 It provides a unified interface that applications interact with, abstracting away differences between storage implementations.

-Responsibilities:
+The VFS is responsible for:

 - Path translation and resolution
 - `node:fs` emulation